 A little research indicated my kayak was already the lightest rotomolded 14 footer one could buy.
 The Scupper was always envisioned to be a roof rack type of kayak.
 How would we lower the weight?
 Fiberglass was too brittle and expensive for most customers.
 Thermoformed plastic lack rigidity, which makes them flutter when paddled.

 Enter my old friend Celliers Kruger from South Africa.
 He’s a kayak designer from South Africa who has perfected a unique “Poly2” rotmolding that makes kayaks not only lighter but also stiffer.
 A thin outer shell is laid in, followed on the inside by a foaming agent.
 Kruger learned the process during a contract he had to make the world’s first roto molded surfskis.
 Later, he applied the process to Vagabond Kayaks, his own line of performance based sit-on-tops.

 Kruger offered to make the Scupper about 11% lighter and much stiffer at his South African factory.
 We quickly agreed to terms.
 From there, the partnership expanded.
 We are now the exclusive distributor of Vagabond Kayaks in North America.
 Vagabond is also the exclusive distributor for Swell Watercraft in the Europe and Africa.
 Both brands see the synergy of combining performance brands into the same portfolio.

 So that’s why we moved kayak production to South Africa.
 Lighter, faster, stiffer, better kayaks.
 European distribution for Swell.
 Exclusive rights to distribute Vagabond Kayaks in North America.
-We’ll be receiving our first container of the updated Scupper 14 as well as Vagabond line on June 15.
+We’ll be receiving our first container of the updated Scupper 14 as well as Vagabond line on July 15.